Hypercontractivity, Sum-of-Squares Proofs, and their Applications: Our Results

 \begin{theorem}[informal version] Assuming ETH, then for any $\eps,\delta$ satisfying $2\eps+\delta<1$, the $2\ra 4$ norm of an $m\times m$ matrix $A$ cannot be approximated to within a $\exp(\log^\eps(m))$ multiplicative factor in time less than $m^{\log^{\delta}(m)}$ time.
 This hardness result holds even with $A$ is a projector. \end{theorem}

 While we are primarily concerned with the case of $\Omega(1)$ approximation factor, we note that poly-time approximations to within multiplicative factor $1+1/n^{1.01}$ are not possible unless $\p=\np$.
-This, along with \thmref{hardness}, is restated more formally as \thmref{hardness-formal} in \secref{hardness} .
-We also whose there that Theorem~\ref{thm:hardness} yields as a corollary that, assuming ETH, there is no polynomial-time algorithm obtaining a good approximation for the $2\ra 4$ norm.
+This, along with \thmref{hardness}, is restated more formally as \thmref{hardness-formal} in \secref{hardness}.
+Theorem~\ref{thm:hardness} yields as a corollary that, assuming ETH, there is no polynomial-time algorithm obtaining a good approximation for the $2\ra 4$ norm.
 We note that these results hold under weaker assumptions than the ETH; see \secref{hardness} as well.

 Previously no hardness results were known for the $2\ra 4$ norm, or any $p\ra q$ norm with $p<q$, even for calculating the norms exactly.
 However, hardness of approximation results for $1+1/\poly(n)$ multiplicative error have been proved for other polynomial optimization problems~\cite{Ben-TalN98}.